Introduction

 fmt.Println("finish")

-, be aware that there must be a data receiving end to avoid deadlock problems
+- When using channel, be aware that there must be a data receiving end to avoid deadlock problems